Evolution of reptiles: The Mesozoic era, the "Age of Reptiles"

 The close of the Permian saw the greatest mass extinction known (see the Permian–Triassic extinction event).
 Most of the earlier anapsid/synapsid megafauna disappeared, being replaced by the archosauromorph diapsids.
 The archosaurs were characterized by elongated hind legs and an erect pose, the early forms looking somewhat like long-legged crocodiles.
 The archosaurs became the dominant group during the Triassic period, developing into the well-known dinosaurs and pterosaurs, as well as the pseudosuchians.
 The Mesozoic is often called the "Age of Reptiles", a phrase coined by the early 19th-century paleontologist Gideon Mantell who recognized the dinosaurs and the ancestors of the crocodilians as the dominant land vertebrates.
 Some of the dinosaurs were the largest land animals ever to have lived while some of the smaller theropods gave rise to the first birds.

 The sister group to Archosauromorpha is Lepidosauromorpha, containing squamates and rhynchocephalians, as well as their fossil relatives.
 Lepidosauromorpha contained at least one major group of the Mesozoic sea reptiles: the mosasaurs, which emerged during the Cretaceous period.
 The phylogenetic placement of other main groups of fossil sea reptiles – the sauropterygians and the ichthyosaurs, which evolved in the early Triassic and in the Middle Triassic respectively – is more controversial.
 Different authors linked these groups either to lepidosauromorphs or to archosauromorphs, and ichthyosaurs were also argued to be diapsids that did not belong to the least inclusive clade containing lepidosauromorphs and archosauromorphs.

 The therapsids came under increasing pressure from the dinosaurs in the Jurassic; the mammals and the tritylodontids were the only survivors of the line by the end of the period.

 Bird evolution

-The main points to the transition from reptile to bird are the evolution from scales to feathers, the evolution of the beak (although independently evolved in other organisms), the hallofication of bones, development of flight, and warm-bloodedness.
+The main points to the transition from reptile to bird are the evolution from scales to feathers, the evolution of the beak (although independently evolved in other organisms), the hollowfication of bones, development of flight, and warm-bloodedness.

 The evolution of birds is thought to have begun in the Jurassic Period, with the earliest birds derived from theropod dinosaurs.
 Birds are categorized as a biological class, Aves.
 The earliest known species in Aves is Archaeopteryx lithographica, from the Late Jurassic period.
 Modern phylogenetics place birds in the dinosaur clade Theropoda.
 According to the current consensus, Aves and Crocodilia are the sole living members of an unranked clade, the Archosauria.